 A three-part test for determining whether a court should grant a motion for new trial to set aside a proper default judgment was established in the leading case of Craddock v.
-Sunshine Bus Lines, Inc. 182 Under this test, a trial court may set aside a default judgment and order a new trial in any case which:
+Sunshine Bus Lines, Inc. The purpose of Craddock is to "alleviate unduly harsh and unjust results . . . when the defaulting party has no other remedy available."
+It is based upon equitable principles and prevents an injustice to the defaulted party without producing an injustice on the plaintiff.
+Under this test, a trial court may set aside a default judgment and order a new trial in any case which:

-[(1)] the failure of the defendant to answer before judgment was not intentional, or the result of conscious indifference on his part, but was due to a mistake or an accident; [(2)] provided the motion for a new trial sets up a meritorious defense and [(3)] is filed at a time
+[(1)] the failure of the defendant to answer before judgment was not intentional, or the result of conscious indifference on his part, but was due to a mistake or an accident; [(2)] provided the motion for